NeoVand/MagicCSV/Readme.md

 | min_p          | Alternative to the top_p, and aims to ensure a balance of quality and variety.
 The parameter *p* represents the minimum probability for a token to be considered, relative to the probability of the most likely token.
 For example, with *p*=0.05 and the most likely token having a probability of 0.9, logits with a value less than 0.045 are filtered out.
 (Default: 0.0) | float      | min_p 0.05            |

 ## 📄 Writing a prompt
 To refer to a column in your prompt, simply type **@** and start typing the name of the column.
-The app will automatically show you the existic column names in an autocomplete dropdown.
-Select the desired column.
+The app will automatically show you the existing column names in an autocomplete dropdown.
+Select the desired column name and then hit `space`.
 The app will automatically put square brackets around the column name to avoid issues with column names that have spaces or special characters.

 ## 🛠️ Development Setup